dahadaller/amsterdam/index.md

 After you've topped up your card, find your train along with it's departure time and track.

-You can find the trains that go from Schipol to Almere on one of the tv screens in the station, or on the the [NS transit website](https://www.ns.nl/en/journeyplanner/#/?vertrek=ChIJj0GtOCjhxUcRXSwObEbLcsE&vertrektype=poi&vertreklabel=Schiphol%20Airport&aankomst=Almere%20Centrum&aankomsttype=treinstation&type=vertrek), or with the [NS App](https://www.ns.nl/en/travel-information/ns-on-your-mobile/ns-app.html).
+Train schedules for the Schipol-Almere are on the tv screens in the station, the [NS transit website](https://www.ns.nl/en/journeyplanner/#/?vertrek=ChIJj0GtOCjhxUcRXSwObEbLcsE&vertrektype=poi&vertreklabel=Schiphol%20Airport&aankomst=Almere%20Centrum&aankomsttype=treinstation&type=vertrek), or in the [NS App](https://www.ns.nl/en/travel-information/ns-on-your-mobile/ns-app.html).

 In dutch, **tijd=time** and **spoor=track** they are pronounced "tide" and "spore".
 Here's an example: board from Schipol on Tracks 1 or 2 at 6:05pm, and then arrive at Almere Centrum on Track 4.